 First-year freshman students are those who are entering from high school or students with less than 12 semester university credits.
-To complete the application for admission, all first-year students must request an official high school transcript providing evidence of high school graduation.
-For 2020-21 scores from the Scholastic Aptitude Test (SAT) or the American College Testing Assessment Program (ACT) will be optional.
+To complete the application for admission, all first-year students must request an official high school transcript providing evidence of high school graduation and scores from the Scholastic Aptitude Test (SAT) or the American College Testing Assessment Program (ACT).